rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- In a surprising move, the Raptors trade franchise hero DeMar DeRozan and young centre Jakob Poeltl to the Spurs for superstar **Kawhi Leonard** and **Danny Green**.
+- A few weeks after firing Casey, the Raptors then trade franchise hero DeMar DeRozan and young centre Jakob Poeltl to the Spurs for superstar **Kawhi Leonard** and **Danny Green**.
-- The team fires Dwane Casey (who is Coach of the Year) and replace him with assistant coach **Nick Nurse**.
-- The roster shake-ups continue, with the Raptors trading Jonas Valančiūnas, Delon Wright, and C.J.
+- The roster shake-ups continue in the middle of the season, with the Raptors trading Jonas Valančiūnas, Delon Wright, and C.J.
 Miles for **Marc Gasol**.
 Free agent **Jeremy Lin** also signs with the team.
 - WE THE CHAMPS, BETCH.

 </MainText>